 A landmark of slasher films, BC is a fine example of a horror film that gets under your skin.
 It absolutely has atmosphere, just a little more quiet one instead of the frolicking teenagers.
 The slow moments build tension to a point when you start looking over your shoulder in a dark house.
 In addition to the fantastic camerawork, BC has a strong sense of realism unlike anywhere in the genre.

-Stronger than Halloween or The Texas Chainsaw Massacre without doubt.
+Stronger than Halloween without doubt.
 Lead Jessica and her abortion, chilling phone calls and dark effective humor that becomes trumped by the evil upstairs.
-I never really attached myself to the Carpenter & Hooper pioneer slasher films as I did this and that is likely 50% of the characters' doing.
+I never really attached myself to the Carpenter pioneer slasher film as I did this and that is likely 50% of the characters' doing.
 Barb the drunk and the crass house mother are tops!
 "Just like having a wart removed."

 Wins already, as the rare slasher film I can (mostly) shamelessly enjoy without flagrantly compromising all my values.
 Now that I'm so no longer willing to put in the work to rationalize away my cognitive dissonance at problematic (misogynistic etc) tropes being exploited on screen...
 The phone stacks & Ineffectual Cop stock gags are hilariously of the time.
 And Margot Kidder is a goddamn delight!
 3.5